back

 into the code

-I implemented the full UI rebrand in the app’s code, iterating on the smallest details with Claude until the final screens mirrored my design vision.
-I also had Claude generate an HTML design guide that we referenced and iterated on as we went — which meant I was refining the design system and the code at the same time.
+I implemented the full UI rebrand in the app's code, iterating on the smallest details with Claude until the final screens mirrored my design vision.
+I also had Claude generate an HTML design guide that we referenced and iterated on as we went—which meant I was refining the design system and the code at the same time.

-The system in the code is organized around semantic tokens layered over primitives: primitives define the raw values, semantic tokens map those primitives to roles — text.primary, surface.secondary, etc. A component never references a raw hex value; it references a role.
+The system in the code is organized around semantic tokens layered over primitives: primitives define the raw values, semantic tokens map those

 The AI Tooling Layer

-Slash Commands /volt-tokens — reads token values directly from source files and returns current specs by category (colors, typography, spacing, shapes, components).
+Slash Commands /volt-tokens—reads token values directly from source files and returns current specs by category (colors, typography, spacing, shapes, components).

 /volt-check — audits any file for design system violations across 10 categories.
-Reports issues with exact fixes but does not auto-fix — the developer decides what to change.
+Reports issues with exact fixes but does not auto-fix—the developer decides what to change.

 The volt-reviewer-agent: A dedicated compliance agent that reviews git diffs for design system violations before code is committed or a PR is opened.
 Checks only new or modified lines, not entire files — flagging token misuse, anti-patterns, and component violations at the diff level.